Graph Neural Networks for Source Detection: A Review and Benchmark Study

 Since closed-form solutions only exist for simplified problem settings, a substantial portion of the literature on source detection uses Monte-Carlo simulations of epidemic processes.
 Beginning with the work by Agaskar and Lu~\cite{Agaskar:2013} who sample arrival times which they use to determine the most likely source, simulation-based approaches have also been used by Antulov-Fantulin et al.~\cite{Antulov-Fantulin:2015}, Dutta et al.~\cite{Dutta:2018}, and Sterchi et al.~\cite{Sterchi:2023}.
 Both Antulov-Fantulin et al. and Dutta et al. compare simulated outcomes with the observed epidemic snapshot to infer source likelihoods.
 Sterchi et al., in contrast, use simulations to estimate node-state probabilities conditional on each possible source, from which a (factorized) likelihood is derived under a node independence assumption.
 A related line of research~\cite{Lokhov:2014,Rocha:2016} replaces stochastic simulations with deterministic update equations to compute node-state probabilities, again relying on independence assumptions.
 Another probabilistically motivated approach by Braunstein and Ingrosso~\cite{Braunstein:2016} employs loopy belief propagation to approximate the posterior distribution of infection times for all nodes, identifying the source as the node with the highest marginal probability of initial infection.
-Their approach, however, is computationally rather expensive, with a single (parallel) run on a realistic network taking up to 11 minutes.

 A topological perspective on source detection is offered by Brockmann and Helbing~\cite{Brockmann:2013} and Rozenshtein et al.~\cite{Rozenshtein:2016}.
 Brockmann and Helbing address a metapopulation problem setting and introduce the concept of {\itshape effective distance}, derived from fluxes between subpopulations.
 Their source estimate corresponds to the node producing the most concentric infection pattern in terms of shortest distances between infected nodes (using the effective distances).
 Rozenshtein et al.~\cite{Rozenshtein:2016} proposed a truly model-agnostic formulation, identifying the source as the node that minimizes the cost of a Steiner tree spanning all infected nodes.